Fed03/functional-programming-talk-giuneco/fragments/math-functions.md

 # 4
 ```
 +++
-Obviously functions written like this are not very useful
+Obviously functions written like this are not very useful!

 <br>

-We need something more powerful to represent them
+We need a more powerful tool to represent them
 +++
 ## Formulae!
 <br>